mlswg/mls-protocol/draft-ietf-mls-protocol.md

 # Extensibility

-This protocol includes a mechanism for negotiating extension parameters similar to one in TLS {{RFC8446}}.
-In TLS, extension negotiation is one-to-one.
-The client offers extensions in its ClientHello message, and the server expersses its choices for the session with extensions in its ServerHello and EncryptedExtensions messages.
+This protocol includes a mechanism for negotiating extension parameters similar to the one in TLS {{RFC8446}}.
+In TLS, extension negotiation is one-to-one: The client offers extensions in its ClientHello message, and the server expresses its choices for the session with extensions in its ServerHello and EncryptedExtensions messages.
 In MLS, extensions appear in the following
 places:

-* In ClientInitKeys, to describe client capabilities and aspects of their particiation in the group (once in the ratchet tree)
+* In ClientInitKeys, to describe client capabilities and aspects of their participation in the group (once in the ratchet tree)
 * In the Welcome message, to tell new members of a group what parameters are being used by the group
 * In the GroupContext object, to ensure that all members of the group have the